helmfile/vals/README.md

 foo: arn:aws:ec2:us-east-2:ACCOUNT_ID:vpc/vpc-0cb48a12e4df7ad4c
 ```

-You can also grab a Terraform output by using `output.OUTPUT_NAME.value` like:
+You can also grab a Terraform output by using `output.OUTPUT_NAME` like:

 ```
-$ tfstate-lookup -s ./terraform.tfstate output.mystack_apply.value
+$ tfstate-lookup -s ./terraform.tfstate output.mystack_apply
 ```

 which is equivalent to the following input for `vals`:

 ```
-$ echo 'foo: ref+tfstate://terraform.tfstate/output.mystack_apply.value' | vals eval -f -
+$ echo 'foo: ref+tfstate://terraform.tfstate/output.mystack_apply' | vals eval -f -
 ```

 Remote backends like S3, GCS and AzureRM blob store are also supported.
 When a remote backend is used in your terraform workspace, there should be a local file at `./terraform/terraform.tfstate` that contains the reference to the backend: